 Kevin Hughes-Noboa has been a resident of East Elmhurst for many years and has served on Queens Community Board 3 since 2016.
 Currently, he chairs the Technology Advisory Committee, which oversees the Queens Community Board 3 Web site, social media channels and the ongoing advancement and upgrade of QCB3’s technology needs.
 In addition, he personally manages the QCB3 Twitter account, “tweeting out” the Board’s many meetings, events, public hearings and announcements to the community at large.

 Kevin holds a Bachelor of Science in Advertising & Marketing Communications from the Fashion Institute of Technology of New York, a Bachelor of Arts in Performing Arts from Oakland University of Michigan, and a Certificate of Paralegal Studies from Long Island University of Brooklyn.
-When he is not attending to the needs of the communities of Jackson Heights, East Elmhurst and Northern Corona, Kevin works for the Legal Aid Society, New York City’s largest and oldest public defender law firm.
-Enforcing the constitutional rights of NYC’s most vulnerable and disenfranchised residents is a passion that Kevin cares deeply about and as such has spent the last 10 years dedicated to that cause.
-Kevin is also an avid animal lover and activist and can be seen around town with his husband, Dennis, walking their two dogs, Maximus and Samantha.
+Kevin is an avid animal lover and activist and can be seen around town with his husband, Dennis, walking their dog, Samantha.

 Richard G. Mullings, Secretary